70B CPU Inference: 2–7 tok/s Without Buying GPUs

 Build a sub-$1,000 local AI machine with the RX 9060 XT.
 Run 8B models full quality or 14B quantized.
 Complete parts list, ROCm setup, and benchmark data.

 208MB L3 cache speeds CPU inference—but only when GPU is the bottleneck.
-We benchmarked whether the $899 premium over 9950X is worth it for local LLMs.
+Is the $899 premium over the 9950X worth it for local LLMs?
+Here's the math.

 Server GPUs look cheap until you need rack space and driver hacks.
 Here's which A100, H100, or P40 actually runs local LLMs without drama.